CodeMovie/code-movie-markdown-plugins/README.md

     ````

+The object can contain line breaks.

 Metadata has no immediate effect, but is is available as `token.meta` in the
 adapter function.
 You could use to control markup creation (to eg. allow ad-hoc
 addition of [custom properties](https://code.movie/docs/reference/css-variables.html))
-or maybe switch themes entirely.
+or switch themes entirely.

 ## Customization